 Make sure you are using cold butter.
 If the butter is too soft, it won’t create flakes in the dough and will make the biscuits tough.

-Biscuits are best served fresh but can be stored in an airtight container for up to 3 days.
+They are best served fresh but can be stored in an airtight container for up to 3 days.
 Reheat in a 350ºF oven for 5-7 minutes before serving.

 Biscuits freeze well for up to 2 months.
 Thaw overnight in the refrigerator and reheat as directed above.

-Bisquick Buttermilk Biscuits
+Buttermilk Biscuits with Bisquick

 Equipment

-- 2 inch biscuit cutter
+- round biscuit cutter

 - pastry brush